ZeroRanger

 ZeroRanger is a scrolling shooter developed by Finnish studio System Erasure and released for Microsoft Windows in September 2018.
 ZeroRanger is primarily a vertically scrolling shoot 'em up, with side scrolling in some levels.
 The player operates one of two spaceflight-capable fighter aircraft.
 Players unlock new weapons and abilities after defeating bosses, including the ability to transform into mechas.

 Gameplay

 ZeroRanger takes place on an Earth-like planet called Daikon, where aliens known as Green Orange have invaded with the intent of destroying all life.
 The aliens take control of Daikon's planetary defense force with the exception of two fighters.
 These two remaining fighters must combat their planet's possessed defense force before they can reach and destroy the main Green Orange vessel.

+The current version of ZeroRanger contains two game modes: Green Orange and White Vanilla.
+Green Orange is considered the main game mode, encompassing the majority of the game's story.
+White Vanilla is presented as a score-focused training simulation that takes place before the events of Green Orange, consisting of arranged segments of stages from Green Orange.
+The third and final mode, Black Onion, is still in development.

+ZeroRanger uses a green and orange color scheme.
+More color schemes can be unlocked.

 The game has a central theme of enlightenment that is communicated to the player through riddle-like interludes.